 The expansion of irrigated acres in the HCA continues to be allowed as agreed by the conditions of the Lower Platte River Basin Coalition.
-A temporary moratorium on the Dwight-Valparaiso area was lifted in 2014 following designation of the Dwight-Valparaiso-Brainard Special Management Area.
-A rule to not allow an increase in irrigated acres and pumping allocations for irrigated land continues to be in effect for the western portion of the Special Management Area.
+A temporary moratorium on the Dwight-Valparaiso area was lifted in 2014 following designation of the Dwight-Valparaiso-Brainard Special Management Area (SMA).
+A rule to not allow an increase in irrigated acres continues to apply for the entire SMA, and pumping allocations for irrigated land continue to be in effect for the western portion of the Special Management Area.